DeepRank/deeprank/README.md

 3 Create a torch dataset from the database and use a CNN to predict a pre-defined target

 The code for each stage are contained in the own folder : **_assemble/ map/ learn/_** Examples of use for the three stages are contained in the example folder.
-They are detailled in the foloowing as well
+They are detailled in the folowing as well.
+Some general tools are contained in **_ tools_**.
+The most important one is pdb2sql.py that allows manipulating PDB files using sqlite3 queries.

 ## Download the data set